ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 [y_i\log(\hat{y}_i)+(1-y_i)\log(1-\hat{y}_i)]
 $$

-There was also a limit to using kaggle kernels with a total external data size limit of 1GB and a 9 hour runtime limit for inference on around 1000 videos.
-This meant that huge neural networks with massive ensembles were not possible due to these limitations.
+There was also a limit to using Kaggle kernels (notebooks) with a total external data size limit of 1GB and a 9 hour runtime limit for inference on around 1000 videos.
+This meant that huge neural networks with massive ensembles were not possible.

 ## Data

 ### The DFDC Dataset

 The deepfake dataset for this challenge consists of over 500Gb of video data (around 200 000 videos).
-Each video contained around a 10 second clip of an actor or actors which was either the original 'real' video or a 'fake' video with altered facial or voice manipulations.
+Each video contained around a 10 second clip of an actor or actors which were either the original 'real' video or a 'fake' video with altered facial or voice manipulations.
 The dataset was divided into 50 folders with [under 500 actors in total](https://www.kaggle.com/c/deepfake-detection-challenge/discussion/129832).
 Majority of the videos contained facial manipulations compared to audio manipulation with around [8% of the dataset containing altered audio](https://www.kaggle.com/c/deepfake-detection-challenge/discussion/121861).

 ### Data Preparations